-Viriya, you recently published an article on sustainability as a place brand position – using ten towns near Bangkok as example.
-What brought you to investigating this topic?
+Viriya, you recently published an article on sustainability as a place brand position – using ten towns near Bangkok as an example.
+What brought you to investigate this topic?

 Our team worked with the ten towns in the vicinity of Bangkok because being so close to the capital makes them the most vulnerable to unsustainable urban sprawl.
 We wanted to find ways to show them how they can be part of this positive movement towards more sustainable cities.

 Which are the main insights from your research?

 Sustainability is a multi-faceted concept which requires a multi-faceted analysis.
 We found that there is no best way to use sustainability to brand a city or town.

 To better understand our town, we proposed a simple analysis called “Sustainable Place Branding Analysis” (SPBA) which is an adaptation of the popular Importance-Performance Analysis (IPA).